 A student visa is required for participation on this exchange.
 For more information, please visit our study abroad visa guide to view instructions for the country you will be visiting.
 Please note that visa information is subject to change and you are responsible for checking the embassy website for updates.

 - Click "Apply Now" at the top of this page.
 You will log in with your UMD directory ID and password.

 - Submit all application materials by the deadline listed below.
 This includes meeting with your EA advisor (listed at the top of this page), requesting a faculty letter of recommendation, and submitting an official transcript.

 - After the application deadline, we will review all completed applications and nominate students for available spots in each exchange program.

 - If you are nominated to participate in this exchange, you will work with your EA advisor (listed above) to apply directly to the host university, who will formally admit you to the exchange program.

 - Nominated students will then work with their EA advisor (listed above) and our partner universities to coordinate all aspects of the stay at the host university such as course registration, visas and arrival.

 The Nanyang Technology University Exchange Program offers coursework in a variety of engineering disciplines.
-English-instructed course listings and descriptions can be found on the NTU website.

 All credit you earn on this program will count as transfer credit towards your UMD degree.
 Most courses at Nanyang Technological University will be converted as follows: